radar/guides/publishing.md

 [set up your own gem server](/run-your-own-gem-server) or use a commercial service such as [Gemfury](http://www.gemfury.com/).

+RubyGems 2.2.0 and newer support the `allowed_push_host` metadata value to restrict gem pushes to a single host.
+If you are publishing private gems you should set this value to prevent accidental pushes to rubygems.org

 See the [Resources](/resources) guide for an up-to-date listing of options for private gem servers.